 • Personnel costs: Salaries, social security contributions and other personnel costs

-• Consulting and licensing costs: Consulting services, knowledge and patents purchased or used under license from an external actor
+• Consulting and licensing costs: Consulting services, knowledge and patents purchased or used under license from a third party

-• Other direct costs: For example materials, stock items and travel necessary to carry out the project
+• Other direct costs: For example, materials, supplies and travel necessary to carry out the project

-• Indirect costs (overhead): Costs that are not incurred as an immediate consequence of but can be related to the project, for example regular premises and cleaning.
-Indirect costs may constitute a maximum of 30 percent of personnel costs
+• Indirect costs (overhead): Costs that are not incurred as a direct result of but can be related to the project, such as regular premises and cleaning.
+Indirect costs may constitute a maximum of 30 percent of personnel costs.

-For more detailed information on which costs we can finance, see our instruction on eligible costs.
+For more detailed information about which costs we can finance, see our instructions for eligible costs.

 What eligibility requirements apply to costs we finance?

 For a cost to be eligible, it must be necessary for the activities of the project.
 Project costs must also be properly accounted for and reported separately from the organization's other costs.
-An organization may also not take up someone else's costs as its own.
+An organization may not claim someone else's costs as its own.

-For more detailed information on which eligibility requirements, limitations and exceptions apply, see our instruction on eligible costs.
+For more detailed information about which eligibility requirements, limitations and exceptions apply, see our instructions for eligible costs.

-• In order for us to take a position on and assess your proposal it must meet certain basic requirements - so-called formal eligibility requirements.
-If these eligibility requirements are not met, our evaluator will not handle your proposal.
+• In order for us to consider and assess your proposal, it must meet certain basic requirements – so-called formal eligibility requirements.
+If these eligibility requirements are not met, our evaluator will not process your proposal.

 We will only assess applications that meet the following formal eligibility requirements: